 This user manual does not contain last-minute product information and updates which might affect functionality and/or performance.
-For information on last revisions, late changes and restrictions, the user shall refer to the relevant release notes.
+For information on last revisions, late changes and restrictions, the user shall refer to the relevant release note.

-1.9 Compatibility
+1.8 Compatibility

-To check compatibility of the revisions of the AWIN GW100 gateway, refer to the relevant Release Notes (3BNP102932).
+To check compatibility of the revisions of the AWIN GW100 rev.2 gateway, refer to the relevant section of Release Note.